INTRODUCTION

 Getting enough vitamin D can be a challenge, but there are several sources to rely on:

 - Sunlight: The most natural source, as the body produces vitamin D when the skin is exposed to sunlight.
-Aim for 10-30 minutes of sun exposure several times a week.
+Aim for 10 to 30 minutes of sun exposure several times a week.

-- Foods: Include fatty fish (like salmon and mackerel), egg yolks and fortified foods (such as milk, cereals, and orange juice) in your diet.
+- Foods: Add fatty fish such as salmon and mackerel, egg yolks and foods with added vitamin D, like certain milk, cereals and orange juice to your meals.

 A combination of these sources ensures you meet your daily requirements.